 The Samsung Galaxy S20 Plus will set you back $1,199.
 That gets you 12GB of RAM and 128GB of storage, though you'll be able to upgrade to 512GB for an extra $150.

 Regardless, even if you don't opt for the 512GB version, you can always insert a microSD card into the Galaxy S20, S20 Plus or S20 Ultra to give your phone up to another terabyte of storage.

-It’s hard to look past that $1,199 price, which is $200 more than the Galaxy S10 Plus cost when that phone debuted last year.
+It’s hard to look past that $1,199 price, which is $200 more than the Galaxy S10 Plus cost when that phone debuted in 2019.
 And now that Samsung has cut the price of the S10 Plus by $150, the gap in price is even bigger.
 (You can see what the differences are between Samsung’s old and new phones in our look at the Galaxy S20 vs. the Galaxy S10.)

 Starting Price: $1,199

 CPU: Qualcomm Snapdragon 865